The Black Abbot of Puthuum

+Publication history

+According to Emperor of Dreams: A Clark Ashton Smith Bibliography (1978) by Donald Sidney-Fryer, "The Black Abbot of Puthuum" was first published in the March 1936 issue of Weird Tales.
+It was included in the books Genius Loci and Other Tales (1948) and Zothique (1970).

 Plot

 In Yoros, Zobal the archer and Cushara the pike-bearer are assigned by king Hoaraph to retrieve the maiden Rubalsa from Izdrel for the king's harem.
 They are accompanied by the eunuch Simban.
 While they retrieve Rubalsa and head off for Yoros, a darkness envelops them.
 Surrounded by darkness, strange sounds haunt them.
 Eventually they are met by a black man Ujuk, who is an abbot for the monastery Puthuum.
 Ujuk invites them to a feast, but Zobal and Cushara are skeptical of his intentions.
 Later that night, Zobal finds an animate mummy named Uldor.
 Uldor tells Zobal he was the last survivor of a monastery.
-However, in the final days, Uldor was visited by a lamia and they had a son, Ujuk.
-Uldor pleads with Zobal to kill Ujuk.
-Zobal does this and Puthuum disappears.
-Meanwhile, Sibman dies.
+However, in the final days, Uldor was visited by a lamia and they had a son, Ujuk and pleads with Zobal to kill him.

+Later on, Ujuk attacks and murders Simban.
+Zobal kills Ujuk, making Puthuum and all the monks disappear.
 Deciding this is outside the deal the king made with them, Zobal and Cushara draw lots to decide who will take Rubalsa for their own.
 Instead, Rubalsa chooses Cushara.